Justice as the first virtue of Society

 Such a just society in Rawls’ perception would be a well-ordered society, governed by a public conception of justice defined as :

 ‘‘a society in which (1) everyone accepts and knows that the other accepts the same principles of justice , and–

 (2) the basic social institutions generally satisfy and are generally known to satisfy these principles .”

 From this perspective, even if individuals within a society evince a form of self- interest in their interactions with others in achieving individualistic goals , ‘a shared conception of justice establishes the bonds of civic friendship.'( Cohen p.
 686)

-The question remains, however, of how one defines ‘a shared conception of justice.’
+The question that remains, however, is how such ‘a shared conception of justice’ is to be defined;

 ‘political, not metaphysical….capable of being the object of an overlapping consensus amongst such reasonable doctrines.'( Brown, p.8)